-Step 1: Review your credit evaluation and the General Education Curriculum.
+Step 1: Review your credit evaluation and Forester Fundamental Curriculum.

 Transfer students will receive an evaluation of your transfer credit and a general education chart from the Office of the Registrar once you have submitted your transcripts, both of which will help with your course selection.
 Your credit evaluation and general education chart will not be final until we have received your final official transcripts.
 If you have not already done so, please submit your final transcripts to the Office of Admissions once they become available.
 All transcripts must be official copies.

-Please familiarize yourself with the General Education Curriculum (GEC).
+Please familiarize yourself with the Forester Fundamental Curriculum (FFC).
 You probably already have ideas about your major area of study.
 Visit the department and program pages for specific requirements and course descriptions.